 Second weekend: Medieval de Betanzos Three-day fair at Betanzos, reliving the town’s time under Andrade rule.

 Second weekend: International Festival of the Celtic World Galicia’s most important music festival is held in Ortigueira (wfestivaldeortigueira.com); pipe bands from all the Celtic lands perform, alongside musicians from around the world, and every event is free.

 16: Virgen del Carmen Sea processions at Muros and Corcubión.

 24–25: St James (Sant Yago) Two days of celebration in many places, with processions of bigheads and gigantones on the 24th and spectacular parades with fireworks and bands through the following evening.

 25: Santiago Galicia’s major fiesta, at its height in Santiago de Compostela.
-The evening before, there’s a fireworks display and symbolic burning of a cardboard effigy of the mosque at Córdoba.
+The evening before, there’s a fireworks display.
 The festival – also designated “Galicia Day” – has become a nationalist event with traditional separatist marches and an extensive programme of political and cultural events for about a week on either side.

 16: Fiesta de San Roque Festivals at all churches that bear his name: at Betanzos, there’s a Battle of the Flowers on the river and the launching of the Fiesta del Globo.

 14: Fiesta do Marisco Seafood festival at O Grove.

 October13: Fiesta de la Exaltación del Marisco At O Grove – literally, “A Celebration in Praise of Shellfish”.

 November11: Fiesta de San Martín At Bueu.